Feeling Blue? Then Go Here

 We checked out the festival first and it was pretty much a scaled down version of one of Connecticut’s many fall town fairs.
 I have never enjoyed the whole town fair thing (I didn’t grow up here and they didn’t exist where I’m from), so the idea of a smaller version of them appeals to me.

 This one had a decidedly “museumish” feel to it which again, I had no problem with.
 They trot out lots of antique farm machinery (which may still be in use here in Franklin) as well as a bunch of weird pack animal competition rings.
-Frankly, I don’t understand the whole putting donkeys through their paces thing, but a small crowd was gathered watching exactly that.
+Frankly, I don’t understand the whole putting donkeys through their paces spectacle, but a small crowd was gathered watching exactly that.

 What was really weird about this part of the “Festival Tyme” was that many of the animals seemed untrained and not ready to participate.
 This, of course, made the whole thing ten times more amusing to a jerk like myself.
 Little horses, donkeys, whatever – they’d chomp at their bits and then go on their own merry ways, completely ignoring their masters.
 It was great.

 Listen, I misspell words.
 And there are a billion typos on this site.
 But really, if I grew rhubarb and made jams for profit and brought them out to the public… I think I’d know how to spell rhubarb.
-But again, I guess I’m just an elitist elite or something.
+But again, I guess I’m just an elitist or something.
 Anyway, the “Festival Tyme” also sells plenty of protein for your lunch: the usual hot dogs and hamburgers and whatnot.
 I just remembered I also had some clam chowder which was pretty good, but I think it was probably just a bunch of cans dumped into a giant pot.

 As the name suggests, this place is more than a museum and a “Festival Tyme.”
 It’s an honest to goodness working farm.
 I’d love to copy and past some info from their website, but they created their pages in a way that disallows me to do that.
 They do have about 200 heifers there that are “humanely” raised.
 Heck, even the veal they sell is “mother raised tender veal.”